Forgetting Sarah Marshall: Reception

-Forgetting Sarah Marshall received positive reviews from critics.
-Review aggregator Rotten Tomatoes reports that 83% of 185 critics have given the film a positive review, with a rating average of 7.00/10.
-The site's consensus reads, "With ample laughs and sharp performances, Forgetting Sarah Marshall finds just the right mix of romantic and raunchy comedy."
-Metacritic reported the film had an average score of 67 out of 100, based on 37 reviews.
-Audiences surveyed by CinemaScore gave the film a grade B on scale of A to F.
+Review aggregator Rotten Tomatoes reports that 84% of 184 critics have given the film a positive review, with a rating average of 7/10.
+The site's critics consensus reads, "With ample laughs and sharp performances, Forgetting Sarah Marshall finds just the right mix of romantic and raunchy comedy."
+Metacritic assigned the film a weighted average score of 67 out of 100 based on 37 critics, indicating "generally favorable" reviews.
+Audiences surveyed by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Matt Pais of the Chicago Tribune said it's "the kind of movie you could watch all day because, like a new flame, you can't get enough of its company and are just glad to see where it takes you."
+Michael Phillips, also of the Tribune, wrote "this story of one man's rebound has a heart to go with its comic nerve", and "Segel (star of the TV series 'How I Met Your Mother') has what Nicolas Cage and Gene Wilder and a precious handful of other witty actors have: the ability to make egregious humiliation and painful neediness a source of limitless mirth".
 Richard Roeper praised the film for its laugh-out-loud moments as well as its worthiness to be an instant classic and went as far as to say he would put it on his list of 50 favorite comedies of all time.

 Other positive reviews come from Entertainment Weekly who gave the film a B+ and applauded "Jason Segel's riff on varieties of male bewilderment," and Mick LaSalle of the San Francisco Chronicle, who wrote "Segel's breakthrough movie, Forgetting Sarah Marshall, deserves to ride the wave of the latest, hottest micro-trend in pictures: the romantic comedy for guys."